ThiagoFragaK/ThiagoFragaK/README.md

 ◾ I'm working as Junior Developer, based in ES, Brasil!

-◾ My focus is always the Backend: .NET Core and Laravel!
+◾ My focus is always the Backend: .NET and Laravel!

 📫 How to reach me: thiago@fragainformatica.com